 One popular natural treatment for gout flare-ups is cherry juice.
 Let’s take a look at how cherry juice can be used to manage gout symptoms.

-Cherry juice treats gout flare-ups by reducing the level of uric acid in the body.
+It was originally suspected that cherry juice treats gout flare-ups by reducing the level of uric acid in the body.
 Since uric acid buildup is what causes gout, it only goes to reason that cherry juice could prevent or treat gout flare-ups.

 It’s not only cherry juice that could lower uric acid levels — cherry juice concentrate can also be beneficial for those with gout.